xpdAcq/xpdAcq/doc/usb_Experiment.rst

 part of this experiment.

 At the time of writing, each object, such as Sample, is a container for the barest minimum of metadata.
-As time goes on we will increas the number of things that you may save about samples and experiments.
+As time goes on we will increase the number of things that you may save about samples and experiments.
-Send us your requests!
+Send us your requests (sb2896@columbia.edu)!

 return to :ref:`xpdu`